-Back to Our Future is a global documentary series on stabilizing our climate - now in post-production.
+The Climate Restorers: Leading the Way Back to Our Future is a forthcoming global documentary series on stabilizing and restoring our climate - now in post-production.

 The series has been recorded in Alaska, California, Washington, New York, Florida, Pennsylvania, Virginia, Maine, Colorado, Washington DC, Iceland, Canada, United Kingdom, France, Netherlands, Germany, Uganda, Rwanda, Mexico, Pakistan, India, Egypt and Barbados.

 John Bowey, awarded international director-producer of films, immersive media and talk shows (My Otherland, Insight Out, People of the South), drives the creative vision and production.

 Emmy-winning narrator, actor, director and screenwriter Peter Coyote calls this the most important project he’s ever voiced.